 Today, we are exposed to more marketing messages than ever before.
 In fact, some estimates figure we encounter between 6,000-10,000 messages per day.
-Combined with the increase in email communications (upwards of 100 per day for most full-time employees) and the fact that our average attention span has fallen to only 8 seconds, the competition for eyeballs on your messages is fierce.
+Combined with the increase in email communications (upwards of 100 per day for most full-time employees) and the fact that the average time spent reading emails is just 12 seconds, the competition for eyeballs on your messages is fierce.

 That means you have one shot to make your email stand out among the crowd.